- I’m married to my best friend, Rachel.

 - Organized the inaugural WordCamp Denver in February 2009 and the subsequent WordCamp Boulder in July 2010.
 WordCamps are locally-hosted conferences about WordPress.

-- Wrote the song and lyrics to It’s Called WordPress and created the accompanying music video (not sure if this is good or not)
+- Wrote the song and lyrics to It’s Called WordPress and created the accompanying music video.

 - Helped host and emcee the “Developer Track” at WordCamp San Francisco 2011.